 - 1. Value of contents

-- 2. Applicability and usefulness to the College curriculum
+- 2. Applicability and usefulness to the College curriculum and SCC students

 - 3. Previous use patterns

 - 4. Breadth of subject in current collection

 - 5. Cost and durability of publication

 - 6. Reputation of author and publisher

 - 7. Availability of funding